Zilliqa is a blockchain platform that is designed to scale securely in an open, permission-less distributed network.

 In order to understand the framework of Zilliqa, one must first understand the general idea of consensus.
 A consensus in Blockchain is the mechanism in charge of approving new information being appended to the blockchain across all the decentralized nodes, the most common consensus protocol is Proof of Work (POW), which is usually referred to as mining.

 In a high level, the Zilliqa framework is built of two main components:

-An independent group of nodes which are responsible for validating a portion of the transactions.
+An independent group of nodes that are responsible for validating a portion of the transactions.
 In order to do so, each shard will need to decide on its own consensus.
 This will be done by another consensus approach named Byzantine Fault Tolerance Algorithm or PBFT protocol.
 At a high level, for each shard, a leader is selected.
 This leader will validate a constant amount of transactions and create a new block.
 Then the block will be validated by the other nodes of the shard.
 If the vast majority of the nodes in a shard accept the block, it will be addressed to the DS Committee in order for the block to be accepted in the general consensus of the Zilliqa blockchain.

 This is a group of nodes that manage the activity of Zilliqa’s framework.
 We can divide their role into two main parts: Building the general consensus (the Zilliqa general blockchain) and maintenance of the Zilliqa framework.

 Building the general consensus

 As we mentioned before, each shard is only aware of the transactions that were assigned to it.
 After some shard has finished creating a new block it is sent to the DS Committee.
 The DS Committee needs to decide whether to add this block to the general blockchain.
 This is done by executing another process of the PBFT consensus protocol.